28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Hand-written fonts work well with health & wellness, and lifestyle brands.
 But there are exceptions!
 Take a look at this logo from Wilbury Stratton, an executive search and intelligence firm based in the UK:

-Here are a few of our favorite hand-written fonts from the last year or two:
+Here are a few of our favorite hand-written fonts for 2025:

 8. Baltiholm

 Like writing with a sharpie, this handbrush script font has a human touch.
-Designed by Allouse Studio in February 2023.Baltiholm hand brush cursive font
+Designed by Allouse Studio, it makes it feel like the text was loosely scribbled out on a notepad.

 9. Krysttal Spears

 A casual cursive font released by Maulana Creative.
-It’s a beautiful romantic font with versatile uses.
-Krysttal Spears scripted font
+It’s a beautiful romantic font with versatile uses among print or digital projects.

-Billie Sight is another casual cursive font, perfect for health and wellness style brands.
-Billie Sight cursive font 2021
+Billie Sight is another casual font, perfect for health and wellness style brands that want to portray class and elegance.

 Elegant cursive fonts